ElSangour/salonDB/README.md

 # salonDB
 this dev branch in this repo is under the term of learning relational database course in freeCodeCamp.
-# Salon Appointment Scheduler

-## This is one of the required projects to earn my freeCodeCamp 'Relational Database Certification
+## This is one of the required projects to earn my freeCodeCamp 'Relational Database Certification'.

 ### For this project, I had to create an interactive Bash program that uses PostgreSQL to track the customers and appointments of a salon.